StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 6
+This clip features a drum solo being played on a rock drum kit.
+The snare, kick, toms, hi-hat and splash are being struck.
+A pattern is played on this percussion.
+There are no other instruments in this song.
+There is no voice in this clip.
+This song can be played in a drum instruction video. a cover of a rock song and it consists of a flat male vocal talking, followed by punchy kick and snare hits. energetic and the recording is noisy and in mono.

 [Go to Prompt 1](#prompt1)

 ![Drums 6 Waveform](iterations1/drums_6_waveform_spectrogram.png)